toolgirl/irish-folk-motifs/README.md

 When I went all bright eye to the sessions and sat not really playing my flute because I could barely make noise on it, I would hear musicians discuss how they thought that this, or that other tune (its only called a song if someone is singing, if its just instruments its called a tune) was very interesting.
 I would sit there and silently think to myself: "I have no idea what they were talking about!", because frankly, to me they all sounded the same.

 But, I was hooked to the idea of playing the flute.
 So I kept practicing and I kept going back to sessions.
 And I realized that I would walk away with three or four notes stuck in my head.
 They would cycle over and over just like a line of a pop-song does when I listen to the radio.
 In German that's called an "Ohrwurm" literally: Earworm.
 The earworms would get longer.
 I remember the day that a whole A part (most likely 8 bars of music) was stuck in my head while I was trying to sleep.
 It felt like a major milestone in my musical development.
+An example of a tune can be found [here](https://www.youtube.com/watch?v=6TSJwKAuCA8).

 All this is to explain the motivation for my project.
 I wanted to see if a Machine Learning algorithm, just like my brain, could start learning the patterns of Irish Folk Music.